Home » By Mark Lebedew: Practice v Competition

 About Mark Lebedew:

 Mark Lebedew authors the At Home on the Court Blog.
 He coaches professionally in Poland, from january 2021 with eWinner Gwardia Wrocław, in season 2019/20 with Aluron Virtu CMC Warta Zawiercie and in the period 2015-2018 with KS Jastrzębski Węgiel.
 That follows five seasons Germany where his Berlin Recycling Volleys won three straight league titles and a CEV Champions League bronze medal.
 He has prior professional experience in Belgium and Italy.
 Mark was also Head Coach for the Australian Men’s National Team.
-From this season he returns to Germany, where he leads VfB Friedrichshafen.
+From 2021/2022 until the end of the 2023/2024 season he was at the helm of VfB Friedrichshafen, while in 2022 he led the Slovenian national team during the Volleyball Nations League.
+In the 2024/2025 season, Mark Lebedew will lead the Netherlands team, Nova Tech Lycurgus.

 Mark partnered with his brother and father to translate and publish “My Profession: The Game“, the last book by legendary Russian coach, Vyacheslav Platonov.